JoshuaWise/vapr-static/README.md

 ### options.dotfiles = *false*

-By default, this plugin will not serve files that have a path segment beginning with a dot (`"."`), for security purposes.
+By default, for security purposes, this plugin will not serve files that have a path segment beginning with a dot (`"."`).
 You can disable that behavior by setting this option to `true`.

 ### options.noEtags = *false*